 Unlicensed driving is a charge that can cover many different types of situations.
-The charge in its simplest form applies to people who have simply forgotten to renew their licence but at its most serious it covers people who have been disqualified from driving by a Queensland Magistrate and have been caught driving again.
+The charge in its simplest form applies to people who have simply forgotten to renew their licence but at its most serious it covers people who have been disqualified from driving by a Queensland court and have been caught driving again.
 How serious the offence is and whether a person’s licence will be disqualified depends on the circumstances of the charge.

 Why would I be charged with unlicensed driving?

 People are charged with unlicensed driving because for one reason or another at the time of their licence status was checked by the police they were not licenced to drive on Queensland roads.

 The typical types of unlicensed driving charges include;

 - Unlicensed driving– applies generally where people have forgotten to renew their licence

 - Unlicensed driving (SPER suspended) – applies to people who have a debt with the State Penalties Enforcement Registry (SPER) that they haven’t paid and SPER has suspended their licence

 - Unlicensed driving (demerit point suspended) – applies to people whose licence has been suspended for too many demerit points.
 Generally Queensland Transport would have written to a person who exceeded their demerit points and that person has elected a 3 month suspension or failed to elect a good driving behaviour period and their licence was automatically suspended for 3 months.